When news became personal: Weinstein, Larry Nassar, #MeToo … me too

 Trigger warning: this story discusses sexual harassment, violence and abuse.

-In the past three years I have experienced sexual harassment, violence and emotional abuse... throughout this time, it felt like the news and media coverage became personal, and about me.
+In the past three years I have experienced sexual harassment, violence and domestic and emotional abuse... throughout this time, it felt like the news and media coverage became personal, and about me.

 This is because the news and media currently have an increased focus on stories around sexual harassment, violence and abuse.
 Since enduring my own experiences, the way I now react to this media coverage is different.